gotchoices/MyCHIPs/doc/learn-tally.md

 The process is conducted according to the following example.

-- User A3 will build a suggested tally and then request from his host system a [ticket](/doc/learn-tally.md#establishing-a-tally) associated with that tally.
+- User A3 will build a suggested tally and then request from his host system a ticket associated with that tally.
   This authorizes a peer site to establish a connection, absent pre-shared key information.
-  It will also trigger site A to proffer the tally when the connection i smake.
+  It will also trigger site A to proffer the tally when the connection is made.

 - The ticket will be disclosed to User B1, via a reliable out-of-band pathway.
   For example, User B1 may scan a QR code on User A3's mobile device or User A3 may email or text the code to User B1.